nkohari/apocrypha/README.md

 );
 ```

 The `ArticleContent` component also supports a `variables` prop, which you can use to pass [variables](https://markdoc.dev/docs/variables) through to your Markdoc content.
-For example, you could load the currently logged-in user from somewhere:
+For example, you could load the currently logged-in user from somewhere, and pass it to the `ArticleContent` component like this:

 ```ts
 import {ArticleContent} from 'apocrypha/catalog';